aceakash/slack-quizbot/README.md

 In your Slack configuration, under "Configure Integrations" > "Bots" > Add Bot Integration, create a bot and grab the Slack token associated with it.

+Example value: xoxb-15106453377-AfhxDe4a4iEar7ZDHAhZSWER

 #### SLACK_CHANNEL

-The quizbot will only listen to the keyword 'q' in the channel specified by this.
+The quizbot will only be active in this channel.

+Example value: quiztime

+#### QUESTION_TIMEOUT_SEC (optional, default 30)

+... is how long the quiz bot will wait for the right answer before divulging it.
+Specified in seconds.

+Example value: 15

 ### Run the app in Docker

 ```
 docker build -t slack-quizbot .

-docker run -it -e "SLACK_TOKEN=xoxb-your-slack-token" -e "SLACK_CHANNEL=some-slack-channel-name" slack-quizbot
+docker run --rm -it -v `pwd`/data:/src/data  -e "SLACK_TOKEN=xoxb-your-slack-token" -e "SLACK_CHANNEL=some-slack-channel-name" slack-quizbot
 ```